 What can we learn from the examples above?

 When developing your thought leadership content, you have to take into account the following elements to pull off an effective content marketing strategy.

-Content is an essential tool to establish yourself as a thought leader in your field.
-As such, you should understand what exactly is thought leadership content to know how you can create it.
+Content marketing is essential to establish yourself as a thought leader in your field.
+As such, you should understand what is thought leadership content to know how to create it.

 Remember: There is no such thing as the “best” content.
 What works for one brand may not work for another.
 Thought leadership content comes in many formats, and it is up to you to discover which will work best for your message.

 However, there are definite elements that you need to consider when creating content.
-The examples of thought leadership content above should guide and inspire you as you develop your own content marketing strategy.
+The thought leadership examples above should guide and inspire you as you develop your own content marketing strategy.